Soul Kiss

-Soul Kiss is the twelfth studio album by English-Australian singer Olivia Newton-John, released on 25 October 1985 by Mercury Records in Europe, by Festival Records in Australia, and by MCA Records in the United States.
+Soul Kiss is the thirteenth studio album by English-Australian singer Olivia Newton-John, released on 25 October 1985 by Mercury Records in Europe, by Festival Records in Australia, and by MCA Records in the United States.
 It reached No. 11 on the Australian Kent Music Report Albums Chart and No. 29 on the United States Billboard 200.
 The album was produced by long-time associate John Farrar, who also co-wrote four tracks; the cover art features photography of Newton-John by Helmut Newton and Herb Ritts.

 Singles

 The album's title track was released as a single and reached No. 20 on the US Billboard Hot 100 and Adult Contemporary charts, as well as No. 20 on the Australian Kent Music Report singles chart.
 It is Newton-John's most recent US top-40 pop single and her second-to-last in Canada.
 The single reached No. 100 on the UK Singles Chart.
 It was also remixed into a 12-inch single mix, which featured a new Carib-influenced percussion overdub.

 The follow-up single, "Toughen Up" (written for Tina Turner but rejected by her), failed to chart, except for a top-70 placement in Australia.
 A remix by Jellybean Benitez was released as a 12-inch single in 1986.